yellowbean/absbox-doc/docs/source/modeling.rst

 ``IfElse``
-  first list of actions will be executed if ``condtion`` was met , otherwise , second list of actions will be executed
+  first list of actions will be executed if :ref:`Condition` was met , otherwise , second list of actions will be executed

   .. code-block:: python